 \begin{theorem}[Reeb's Stability Theorem] Let $E$ be a locally compact saturated set of a foliated manifold $M$.
 Let $x\in E$ such that its leaf $L_x$ is compact and assume that $G_x|E$ is finite.
 Then there exist arbitrarily small relatively open sets $U\subset E$ such that \begin{enumerate} \item $U$ is saturated. \item For every $y\in U$ the map $p|:L_y\rightarrow L_x$ is a covering map with less than equal $|G_x|E|$ number of sheets.
 In particular for every $y\in U$ the group $G_y|E$ is finite. \end{enumerate} \end{theorem}

-The version given above is due to C. Ehresmann and W. Shih \cite{reebpotente}.
-Its proof depends on the existence of tubular neighbourhoods on the leaf $L_x$.
-This result is discussed in the Appendix.
+The version given above is due to C. Ehresmann and W. Shih \cite{reebpotente}, and its validity in this degree of generality depends on the existence of tubular neighborhoods on the leaf $L_x$.
+See the Appendix for its proof.

-\emph{Local Model - } In the setting discussed in Reeb's Stability Theorem, fix one of the sets $U$ and let $V=D(x)\cap U$.
-Since $U$ is saturated the group homomorphism $\pi_1(L_x)\rightarrow G_x|E$ that assigns to each loop based at $x$ the germ of the corresponding homeorphism can be split as
+\emph{Local Model - } In the setting of Reeb's Stability Theorem, fix one of the sets $U$ and let $V=D(x)\cap U$.
+Since $U$ is saturated, the group homomorphism $\pi_1(L_x,x)\rightarrow G_x|E$ that assigns to each loop based at $x$ the germ of the corresponding homeorphism can be split as